 In St. Mary's Cathedral Catholic Church, anyone that has been baptised properly can and should be confirmed.

-What are the seven gifts of the Holy Spirit?
+The seven gifts of the Holy Spirit received through Confirmation are

 We are committed to Jesus Christ, the Bible, and the Great Commission.